IBMDecisionOptimization/OPL-jdbc-custom-data-source/README.md

 ## Export plain dat files

 * When running the `ant` command with the DB2/mysql target, simply add `-Dexport=result.dat` on the command line, and it will export all the tuplesets that have been extracted from the database to `result.dat` file.

 ## Run with another OPL version

 * Edit the build.xml at the root of the directory, and adapt the `example.home` variable to point to your 12.x version.
 * Recompile the project

+## Limitations

+* The custom data source reader supports scalar values, tuples and tuplessets.
+Arrays are not supported.
+* Inner tuples are not supported.

 ## License